dougkusanagi/simple-todo-cli-rust/Readme.md

 First compile, for that you will need cargo to be installed in your machine just visit [Official Rust Website](https://www.rust-lang.org)

-After clone or download this repository, just run in a terminal this commands
+After clone or download this repository, just run in a terminal this commands:

 ```shell
 cd path/to/repository